Revision rhinoplasty

 If cartilage was removed from anywhere on the body, expect this pain to be worse than the nose itself as the wound will be quite tender.
 The wound’s gauze will be removed the day after surgery.
 Medication may be prescribed to help relieve any pain.

 Your splints, cast and sutures will be removed 7 days after your operation.
 Physical activity must be reduced for two weeks to keep swelling at a minimum.
 Minor results will be seen after the bruising and swelling subside, typically around 2 weeks.
-Due to gravity the tip of the nose is the last to heal, swelling can take a year to completely subside.
-After 12 months you will be able to fully appreciate the aesthetic beauty of your nose.
+Due to gravity the tip of the nose is the last to heal, swelling can take up to two years to completely subside.